Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The carrier’s liability due to loss of or damage to cargo is limited to 666.67 special drawing rights (SDRs) per unit or 2SDRs per kilogram of gross weight of the cargo, whichever is higher.
 However, if the parties agree on the value and type of the cargo and explicitly state it on the bill of lading, the value agreed on by the parties will be deemed the limit.
 In cases of liability due to delay, the carrier’s liability is limited to two-and-a-half times the freight.

-As for tonnage limitation, the increased limits under the LLCM Convention and 1996 Protocol announced by the International Maritime Organisation on April 19 2012 and which entered into force on June 8 2015 apply in Turkey.
+As for tonnage limitation, the increased limits under the LLCM Convention and 1996 Protocol announced by the International Maritime Organisation on April 19 2012 and which entered into force on June 8 2015 apply in Turkey, although there is ongoing debate on the application of the tacit acceptance procedure stemming from the lack of publication of the new limits in the Official Gazette.

 What rules and procedures govern the establishment of limitation funds?